-PEERs provides mentorship and mini grants of up to $2,000 to music, theatre and dance students to help create educational performance residencies in underserved communities around Southeast Michigan.
-Whether students are working with children in Flint, communities in Detroit, veterans, foster care centers, residents in senior centers or in hospitals, prisoners or runaway teens, they will have the opportunity to discover and engage in new peer relationships with people all across Southeast Michigan and see the impact their art forms can have on others, as well as learn from community members.
+PEERs provides mentorship and mini grants of up to $2,000 to music, theatre and dance students to help create educational performance residencies with underserved communities throughout Michigan.
+Whether students are working with children in Flint, communities in Detroit, veterans, foster care centers, residents in senior centers or in hospitals, prisoners or runaway teens, they will have the opportunity to discover and engage in new peer relationships with people all across Michigan and see the impact their art forms can have on others, as well as learn from community members.

 PEERs provides guidance to individual students, groups, and student organizations who are interested in working with underserved communities, whether this is their first time or not.
 In cases where students have a concept for a project but do not have a partnering community, PEERs will help pair them with a community.
 Non-SMTD students may participate in a PEERs funded project, but the primary member must be a currently enrolled SMTD student.
 Throughout the entire length of any given project, students will receive support and guidance from the PEERs office.

 Once a semester, all SMTD students and potential group members are welcome to attend a Mutually Beneficial workshop, led by the Ginsberg Center on campus.
 This is a great session to attend if you are thinking about working with an underserved community for the first time or gain more general insight on working with underserved communities.